 Here are some of the standard types of Amazon service providers:

 Amazon FBA Reimbursement Services – These providers work on your behalf to manage and file FBA reimbursements claims within your business.
 To file claims on your behalf and manage case files, you may have to provide account-level access.

 Brand management with virtual assistants – Brand management providers manage the entirety of your selling experience on Amazon, but did you know that many of these companies often outsource tasks to virtual assistants with little to no Amazon experience?

 Ad specialists or PPC management companies – Amazon Ad managers manage entire ad campaigns on behalf of large businesses or small sellers.
 These ad managers require extensive access to your Amazon account.

 Each service provider may require different account access.
 The more you know about the service provider you choose to work with the better you’ll be able to monitor the health and safety of your account.

-What to look out for before hiring an Amazon Service Provider
+What to look out for before hiring an Amazon Service Providers

 You’ve decided to outsource some of the tasks in your FBA business.
 It’s a momentous occasion because it’s a sign of growth, but it can also be daunting, especially if you aren’t sure what to look out for.

 To hire the best service provider, it’s essential first and foremost, to understand the business model of that service provider.
 Review these five criteria before hiring.